-Make it gluten free: I haven't tried myself, but I have heard from a reader that Bob's Red Mill's all-purpose gluten-free mix worked well here.
+Make it gluten free: Bob's Red Mill's gluten-free blend works well here.

 Make it lower in fat: I would argue that this bread contains a healthy amount of fat, but you can replace the oil with applesauce if you're following a low-fat diet.